Raf interviews Muslim actors for their top tips on how to nab a terrorist or Jihadi bride role

 “The trick to playing Muslim women on screen is to have an absurdly expressive face.
 Actors have to communicate that they have no agency or that they are about to be groomed into being a Jihadi Bride with little to no dialogue and that’s no mean feat.”

-Retired character actor Assed Sharif says that acting roles for Muslims include playing collateral damage in a targeted drone strike.
-Assed goes on to say that it’s no coincidence that the golden era of television runs parallel with the war on terror, and that the golden era of TV is a bunch of middle aged white men behaving really badly, but they are afforded a redemptive character arc that makes us root for them.
-There’s characters like Dexter who is a serial killer but extra-judicially murders bad guys like we do with our drone strikes so it makes him the good guy.
+Retired character actor Assed Sharif says that acting roles for Muslims include playing collateral damage in targeted drone strikes.
+Assed goes on to say that it’s no coincidence that the golden era of television runs parallel with the war on terror but for white middle aged men the golden era was them behaving badly, but being afforded a redemptive character arc that makes us root for them.
+See characters like Dexter, a serial killer who extra-judicially murders bad guys, like we do with drone strikes, so that makes him the good guy.
 Or Tony Soprano, a Mob boss who kills his mum but has crippling anxiety, or Don Draper who steals valour and is an alcoholic womaniser.
-Despite nuance given to ‘bad’ or flawed characters in other television shows, the depictions of radicalised Muslims are not three dimensional.
+Despite nuance given to ‘bad’ or flawed characters in other television shows, the depictions of radicalised Muslims have never been three dimensional.

 Raf is a vegetarian Muslim who does current affairs with jokes.
 Follow him on Twitter @1Rafz

 All work published on MD is the intellectual property of its creators, and requires permission to be republished.
 Contact us if you have any questions.